print "hi", then prompt

 bye

-command, without arguments, simply takes user input and
+The cat command, without arguments, simply takes user input and

 duplicates it (type Control+D to end input):